NorDataNet/Exploring_FAIR_data_with_Python/README.md

 Welcome to **Exploring FAIR Scientific Datasets with Python**, a Jupyter Book dedicated to helping you access and visualise interesting FAIR-compliant scientific datasets using Python.
 Each chapter focuses on a different dataset that could be useful to a broad range of scientists or the general public, guiding you through the process of retrieving, analysing, and plotting the data.

-You don't need to be an Python expert - this tutorial series should be suitable for beginners.
+You don't need to be an Python expert - this tutorial series should be suitable for beginners as well as improvers.

 ## About the Book